audrasmi/RFFLSCAD/masks.scad.md

 chamfer   | size of the chamfer, inset from edge.
 (Default: 0.25) ang       | Angle of chamfer in degrees from top.
 (Default: 45) from\_end | If true, chamfer size is measured from end of cylinder.
 If false, chamfer is measured inset from the radius of the cylinder.
-(Default: false)
+(Default: false) orient    | Euller angle triplet used to orient the mask.
+Use the `ORIENT_` constants from `constants.h`.
+Default: vertical.

 Example: